 Our software is approved and audited by NHS Digital Data Security, and Protection Toolkit assured (ODS8K677), ISO27001:2022 and ISO9001:2015 certified, UK Government’s Cyber Essentials Plus, Crown Commercial Service approved supplier, and UK GDPR compliant.

-uMed has been developed to enable you and your practice to participate in clinical research whilst removing the associated administrative burden.
+uMed has been developed to enable Healthcare Providers to participate in clinical research whilst removing the associated administrative burden.

-Getting started – Our onboarding process takes on average 15 minutes and involves the review and signing of our data processing agreement and the provision of ODS codes.
+Getting started – Our onboarding process takes on average 15 minutes and involves the review and signing of our Data Processing Agreement (DPA) and the provision of ODS codes.
 Our support team is available to help along the way and discuss any part of the process.

 Participating in a study – Once set up, we will start presenting relevant study opportunities for patients in your practice in our web-based application.
 To participate in a study, we require you to review and approve study documents in our web app (~10 minutes).

 uMed searches, identifies, and builds the list of research eligible patients from your practice based on de-identified health record data.
-When the practice has provided details to their EHR system, our GCP-trained nurses then review the patient lists on your behalf to ensure that no patients are contacted who are not eligible.
-Alternatively, our web app allows a member of your practice staff to review and approve the list of patients identified as eligible for the study.
+Our web app allows a member of your practice staff to review and approve the list of patients identified as eligible for the study.

 Patients are contacted via SMS (or email or letter if appropriate) and can complete the consent process remotely and electronically.
 We also provide a dedicated patient helpline designed to support patients throughout the process and reduce the pressure of incoming calls for your practice staff related to the study.